 When you think of Santa Cruz, California, you think surfing and skateboarding.
-That’s why were shocked to find it windy, cold and heavily forested all around the city.
+That’s why we were shocked to find it windy, cold and heavily forested all around the city.
 A testament to the woodsy-ness of the area is the State Park we chose for the night, Henry Cowell Redwoods State Park.
 Driving through the dense forest was beautiful and relaxing, but we grew nervous about finding a spot.
 Thankfully, we landed at campsite (lucky) number 20, and the campground itself was decent as state parks go.
 We bought some firewood from the ranger lady, then drove a couple miles north to do some grocery shopping to prepare for the night’s dinner.

 Loren whipped up a barbecue sauce marinade using whatever we had on hand: bacon fat, olive oil, tomato paste, sriracha, honey, fresh-squeezed lemon juice, Mrs. Dash, salt and pepper.
 It seriously tasted just like barbecue sauce.
 We mixed that with the chicken drumsticks, got the fire started, and threw them on the grate over the fire.
 For a side dish, we wrapped asparagus in aluminum foil, with some bacon fat, salt and pepper, and set the package on the coals.